- WEEK 10 -

 To dial in to the systems that will support you best it’s important to reflect on the tasks that you do over and over again.
 Again, back to having regular space to consider how things are shaping up in your practice!

 *When do you automate?
 It’s not simply about the amount of time you save through automation, it’s about what you could be doing if your task wasn’t manual.
-For instance, it’s not about automatically posting your newsletter to Facebook and Pinterest (via Mailchimp), it’s about the fact that you could be spending that 20 minutes creating content for your audience or following up on a lead.
+For instance, it’s not about automatically posting your newsletter to Facebook and Pinterest (via Mailchimp), it’s about the fact that you could be spending that 20 minutes creating content for your audience, following up on a lead or smooching your beau.
 My rule of thumb is, if you are doing a task more than once a week make a point to see if it can be automated.

 Two things that have helped me immensely over the years are Email Filters and a Copy File.